 James L. Dinkins-Director of the Company since November 2020.
-Chief Executive Officer of the Honey Baked Ham Company, LLC, effective May 2021.
+Chief Executive Officer of the Honey Baked Ham Company, LLC since May 2021.
 Director of Coca-Cola FEMSA, S.A.B. de C.V. since 2020.
 Mr. Dinkins joined The Coca-Cola Company ("TCCC") in 1988, serving in various account management, marketing and bottler franchise leadership roles with Coca-Cola USA until June 1999.
 He rejoined TCCC in August 2002 and held positions of increasing responsibility in Coca-Cola North America, including Chief Retail Sales Officer and President of the Minute Maid Business Unit.
 Mr. Dinkins was appointed President of Coca-Cola North America and elected Senior Vice President of TCCC effective January 1, 2018 until August 2020.
 Mr. Dinkins served as a Senior Advisor to TCCC through February 2021.
 Mr. Dinkins also serves on the board of governors of the Boys & Girls Clubs of America and is a trustee of The University of Georgia Foundation and Morehouse College.
 Mr. Dinkins has substantial business and leadership experience in the beverage industry.

 Gary P. Fayard-Director of the Company since June 2015, member of the Audit Committee of the Board of Directors (the "Audit Committee") since February 2016 and member of the Nominating and Corporate Governance Committee since April 2021.
-Executive Vice President and Chief Financial Officer of The Coca-Cola Company from February 2003 to April 2014.
-Mr. Fayard joined The Coca-Cola Company in 1994, and in July 1994, he was elected Vice President and Controller, a position he held until December 1999 when he was elected Senior Vice President and Chief Financial Officer.
-Mr. Fayard has also served on the board of directors of Coca-Cola FEMSA, S.A.B. de C.V., the largest bottler in the world of Coca-Cola trademark beverages by unit case volume operating in territories in Mexico, Central and South America and the Philippines, from 2004 to March 2016.
+Executive Vice President and Chief Financial Officer of TCCC from February 2003 to April 2014.
+Mr. Fayard joined TCCC in 1994, and in July 1994, he was elected Vice President and Controller, a position he held until December 1999 when he was elected Senior Vice President and Chief Financial Officer.
+Mr. Fayard has also served on the board of directors of Coca-Cola FEMSA, S.A.B. de C.V. from 2004 to March 2016.
 Mr. Fayard has been on the board of directors of Genuine Parts Company since 2014.
 Mr. Fayard has a strong background in accounting and finance as well as substantial business and leadership experience in the beverage industry.